Nola-Developer-Incubator/MardiGrasParadeGame/docs/archive/UNREAL_SETUP_COMPLETE.md

 You've got a solid foundation, comprehensive documentation, and automated tools.
 The hard part (setup) is done!

-**Now comes the fun part - bringing your Mardi Gras Parade game to life in stunning 3D!** ????
+**Now comes the fun part - bringing NDI_MardiGrasParade to life in stunning 3D!** ????

 **Laissez les bons temps rouler!** ??